JoeQuattrone/Dental-Website/README.md

 # Dental-Website
-A website project for a dentist that aims to enhance the website design and development of the existing website
+A website project for a dentist that aims to enhance the website design and development of the existing website.

-I am writing to practice a branch edit